freeskylier/lier/Threat-Model.md

 * Control their own certificate authorities to issue certificates for any domain
 * Pose as legitimate users on the network in an attempt to learn of as many access points as possible

+## Limitations of Adversaries

+Adversaries are assumed to have limited ability to manipulate traffic on individual connections.

 We do not protect against the full compromise of users' machines, including the gaining of remote access to those machines through mechanisms such as malware as well as adversaries gaining access to users' machines directly through means such as arresting users.

 We do take steps to mitigate the damage of this threat, including: